RXNT/RxNTClinicalDataAPI/README.md

     "Meta": null
   }
   ```

+  The response is in JSON.
+It returns values for each of the keys in the sample response above.

    In order to access RxNT CDAPI, developers/ third parties should have access to RxNT ExternalReferencePatientId, which is available to registered patients in their PHR.
 Third parties should call our API with the ExternalPatientId in order to access patient clinical information.
 RxNT uses patient external id as a primary key to return patient clinical data to registered third party clients.